edurange/edurange-documentation/scenarios/getting_started.md

 TASK: In your home directory in a folder called editme there is a file called editme.txt, open that up in vim.
 Delete lines 4 and 5 and add 2 more lines of anything you would like at the end of the file.
 Don't forget to save.
 </aside>

-#### __Wild Card and Regular expressions__
+#### __Wild Cards, globbing and Regular expressions__

-Regular expressions are used to help you find something on your computer and can be used in programming to enhance your programs.
-There are a LOT of websites out there that teach you all about it but the gist is that you can use symbols like a * to mean something when parsing through text.
+Commands like ls and find can use pattern matching, so that you can leverage partial information and don't need to know exactly what you are looking for.
+This is sometimes called globbing.
+The gist is that you can use symbols like * to mean something when parsing through text.
 For example the * is a wild card.
 Let's say I wanted to find a file with the word spekter in it.
 But there could be other text before and after the word spekter.
-So I could say search for, *spekter*.
+So I could say search for, \*spekter\*.
 This means, search for spekter and I don't care if there is anything else before or after.

+Some commands like grep handle pattern matching using regular expressions.
+Regular expressions are used to help you find something on your computer and can be used in programming to enhance your programs.
+There are a LOT of websites out there that teach you all about it but the
 To learn about how powerful regular expressions are check out these sites:

 [https://regexone.com/](https://regexone.com/)